 According to a retrospective epidemiological study, approximately 17% of patients suffering from diabetes develop DbCM.
 A more recent study completed in France that utilized echocardiographic screening estimates the proportion of diabetic patients to develop DbCM at approximately 24%.
 The International Diabetes Foundation estimated that there were approximately 451 million patients globally with diabetes in 2017, which is expected to increase to 693 million by 2045.
-This includes 58.0 million diabetes patients in Europe in 2017, which is expected to increase to 67.0 million in 2045, and 46.0 million in North America, which is expected to increase to 62.0 million in 2045.
+This includes 58.0 million diabetes patients in Europe in 2017, which is expected to increase to 62.0 million in 2045.
 Based on an estimated prevalence of 17% of diabetic patients who develop DbCM, we estimate that currently there are approximately 77.0 million patients with DbCM globally, with approximately 8.0 million in North America and 10.0 million in Europe.
 Initially, our development program will target stage 2 and 3 patients, which we estimate constitute approximately 50% of all DbCM patients.
 We believe these patients represent a symptomatic population that is more likely to be responsive to treatment.
 Stage 1 and 4 patients represent an additional market opportunity, which we plan to explore in a post-approval setting.